Bilaspur, Chhattisgarh: Rail

+Uslapur is the other Major city station which is 8 km from the main junction station.
+It is used as secondary station for express trains towards Katni.
+There is loco training centre for loco drivers in which trainees from various part of the central comes.

+Fourth railway line between Bilaspur and Jharsuguda is under construction and which is presently a triple line section.
+Fourth line between Bilaspur and Durg Jn is approved in railway budget of FY23-24.
+Third railway line between Bilaspur and Katni is under construction.
+The survey of fourth railway line between Bilaspur and Nagpur is underway.
+Most upgrades are to handle coal evacuation from coal mining areas in East India to power plants in west of Bilaspur.
+A 10 km long grade separator is currently added between 3rd line of Bilaspur and Uslapur.

 Bus transport

 The Bilaspur Bus Station is the main bus station of the city.
 It is also known as Hi-tech Bus Stand.
 It is well connected with other cities within and outside the state.
 Daily bus services are operated by government and private operators to cities like Jashpur, Ambikapur, Raipur, Jagdalpur, Korba, Nagpur, Durg, Bhilai, Mungeli, Kawardha, Raigarh, Narayanpur, Kondagaon, Jabalpur, Varanasi, Prayagraj, Nagpur, Gondia, Mandla, Anuppur, Shehdol, Jharsuguda, Sambalpur, Bhawanipatna, Hyderabad, among others.